-\textit{Concluding remarks} - Our main finding is the identification of an acoustic transparency window in glass bead packings immersed in water, allowing the propagation of a low-frequency ballistic wave excited by a broadband pulse emitted by a high-frequency transducer.
-We argued that this phenomenon can be interpreted as a consequence of spatial disorder correlations.
+\textit{Concluding remarks} - Our main finding is the identification of an acoustic transparency window in dense granular suspensions, allowing the propagation of a low-frequency ballistic wave excited by a broadband pulse emitted from a high-frequency transducer.
+Although such experimental packings of slightly polydisperse glass beads immersed in water are unlikely to satisfy the conditions required for a hyperuniform medium, they clearly exhibit at least short-range correlations.
+We argued that the observed transparency window can be interpreted as a consequence of these correlations.
 To support this interpretation, we used an existing model that incorporates such correlations via the structure factor.
 We showed that its predictions agree well with those of the Generalized Coherent Potential Approximation (GCPA) model, which applies at high volume fractions, including the close-packing limit, but does not explicitly include disorder correlations.
 In the frequency range of the transparency window, unexplored in the seminal work by Page et al. \cite{page1995experimental}, attenuation appears to be dominated by absorption rather than scattering so that the GCPA model, which does not incorporate absorption, fails to fit the experimental data.
 Moreover, the observed frequency dependence of absorption does not follow existing theoretical predictions, nor does it align with previous experimental results.

-These observations highlight the need to revisit conventional models, which fail to account for absorption in dense granular suspensions.
-They also motivate further experimental investigation to better understand the mechanisms driving attenuation in such systems.
+These results motivate further experimental investigation to better understand the mechanisms driving attenuation in such systems.
 To this end, we plan to expand our study by exploring a wider range of volume fractions, as well as varying bead materials and sizes.